YousefHaggy/FBLA-Mobile-App/README.md

 Full set of GUI Screenshots can be found here: [screenshots.pdf](screenshots.pdf)

-### Project Installation Instructions for Android Studio
-1. Download the zip file  from this link here: [Project Zip File](https://github.com/YousefHaggy/FBLA-Mobile-App/archive/master.zip)
-2. Unzip the content into a new folder
-3. Launch Android Studio, select 'Open an existing Android Studio project", navigate to the folder created in step 2. and select the folder "FBLA-Mobile-App-master".
-If a different project is already open in Android Studio, select "file" from the toolbar, then select "Open..." and navigate to the aforementioned folder.

-Code files can be found in the "app/src/main/java/com/yousefhaggy/fblamobileapp/" directory or you can view them by going [here](app/src/main/java/com/yousefhaggy/fblamobileapp/)
 ### Running the app
 To install the app on your phone, you can either build the app through Android Studio or transfer the apk file found  [here](https://github.com/YousefHaggy/FBLA-Mobile-App/raw/master/apk/BusinessBud.apk) to your phone and open it.
 #### Method 1: Running the app on an external device by downloading the apk